Front-End-Coders-Mauritius/frontend.mu/CONTRIBUTING.md

 ## Acknowledgements

 Thank you for being a part of Frontend.mu!
 Your contributions help us build a stronger community and better resources for frontend developers in Mauritius.
-If you have any questions, feel free to reach out to us via GitHub issues or at our next meetup!
+If you have any questions, feel free to reach out to us via GitHub issues, Discord or at our next meetup!